SBS Transit to divert 24 bus services for New Year countdown

 These services will not call at affected bus stops along Bayfront Avenue, Collyer Quay, Connaught Drive, Marina Boulevard, Parliament Place, Raffles Avenue and Temasek Avenue.

-The diversion will start in phases from 4pm on Dec 31 to 2am on Jan 1.
+The diversion will start in phases from 4pm tomorrow to 2am on Monday.

-The six Nite Owl services will have their routes diverted between 12am to 2am.

 As the Nite Owl services will be extended to operate until 4am, the services will ply their regular routes from 2am after the affected roads are opened, SBS Transit said.